DanWahlin/Angular-Core-Concepts/README.md

 1. Visit `http://localhost`

+## Running the `Production` Version in Containers

-If you'd like to run the `production` version run `docker-compose -f docker-compose.prod.yml [build | up]`.
+1. Run `docker-compose -f docker-compose.prod.yml [build | up]`.
 This uses a multi-stage Docker build process to create the nginx image for the Angular app.

+    **Note**: This project build puts the Angular build files directly in the `dist` folder.
+If your `angular.json` file in your own custom project puts them in a subfolder such as `dist/your-project-folder` then you'll need to update `nginx.prod.dockerfile` with the appropriate path.
+You'd need to update this instruction:

+    ```dockerfile
+    COPY --from=node /app/dist /usr/share/nginx/html
+    ```

+    To:

+    ```dockerfile
+    COPY --from=node /app/dist/your-project-folder /usr/share/nginx/html
+    ```